OVlasiuk/ovlasiuk.github.io/_posts/2020-03-18-uvcvideo-linux.md

 ---
-title:  Usable skypeforlinux setup with some rant-shaped backstory
+title:  Usable skypeforlinux setup with a rant of backstory
 date:   2020-03-18 08:00:00 -0500
 layout: single
 categories: Linux config